 Charge Sensitivity the charge sensitivity of an

-Accelerometer is independent of the cable length.
-The voltage sensitivity on the other hand is for the accelerometer when used with its standard length of cable.
+accelerometer is independent of the cable length.
+However the voltage sensitivity stated is for the accelerometer when used with its standard length of cable.

 To take into account different cable lengths or to convert from charge sensitivity to voltage sensitivity, divide the charge sensitivity by the total capacitance of the accelerometer and the cable,